-Common Causes for Damaged Concrete
+Common Causes of Damaged Concrete

 The lifespan for residential concrete is dependent upon factors such as weather conditions, ground support, daily usage and proper methods for mixture and installation.
 Concrete with extensive cracks, broken segments or spalled concrete should be replaced for the best end result.
 Simply put, if your concrete has multiple cracks and extensive erosion, you can achieve a better end result and more long-term value by replacing the concrete instead.